 At ACT, Inc. we recognize the importance of protecting the privacy of personally identifying information and believe that use and sharing of it is important to our mission of “Helping people achieve education and workplace success.”

 Personally identifying information is information that can identify you, such as your name and address.
-It does not include anonymized, aggregate or statistical information.
+It does not include anonymized, aggregate, or statistical information.
 Based on your relationship with us, you may be asked to provide certain personally identifying information as described below.
 Certain information is requested but not mandatory; ACT will identify which information is required.

-- International: If you are taking an assessment outside the United States, some of the information ACT collects could be classified in your home country as sensitive personal data or sensitive information according to your country’s data protection laws.
+- International: If you are taking an assessment outside the United States, some of the information ACT requests could be classified in your home country as sensitive personal data or sensitive information according to your country’s data protection laws.
 This includes age, gender, biometric data, race, ethnicity, health data such as a physical or learning disability, credit card information, as well as information related to your background, including, political organizations and religious organizations.

 - Suppliers of services and goods to ACT.
-If you are a supplier of services or goods to ACT, such as a test proctor, ACT may collect your name, address, email address, telephone number, tax identification number, date of birth, bank account information, and other personally identifying information.
+If you are a supplier of services or goods to ACT, such as a test proctor, ACT may request your name, address, email address, telephone number, tax identification number, date of birth, bank account information, and other personally identifying information.

 - Job applicants.
-If you are applying for employment with ACT, we will collect your name, address, email address, work and education history, as well as other personally identifying information necessary to evaluate your application.
+If you are applying for employment with ACT, we will request your name, address, email address, work and education history, as well as other personally identifying information necessary to evaluate your application.

 Non-personally Identifying Information

-- Administer ACT assessments, provide services to you, and communicate with you regarding assessments, programs, and services;
+- Administer ACT assessments, provide requested services to you, and communicate with you regarding assessments, programs, and services;

-- Process requests for ACT assessments, programs, services, or information, and to communicate with you regarding such requests
+- Process requests for ACT assessments, programs, services, or information, and to communicate with you regarding such requests;

 - Maintain your account, verify your identity, process payments, and collect debts you owe us;